gvwilson/thirdbit/src/fiction/iffy/index.md

 *«undesired»*
 Ideas emerged in Iffy's mind,
 bumping into each other like ice floes.
-She shook her head to clear it.
+She shook her head to clear them away.

-"I think it wants me on my own," she told Edson.
+"It wants me on my own,"
+she told Edson.
 Without waiting for his reply she bent over and grabbed the handwheel herself.
 When nothing happened she pulled it,